I’ve written a lot of code over the years. Some of it is good.

 - Duplicates leading spaces from the last line

 - Auto-expands to input

-It’s not sophisticated, but if you need a code-ish editor in a place where you can’t or don’t want to pull in anything more complicated, it’s handy.
+It’s not sophisticated, but it’s completely self-contained.
+If you need a code-ish editor in a place where you can’t or don’t want to pull in anything more complicated, it’s handy.

 This is a C# class that will retrieve a bunch of records from Airtable and convert them to POCOs.
 It reflects the class definition and applies Airtable data based on designated attributes.
 It has an event model that allows you to modify the data prior to object population, and respond to conversion failures.